openstack-charmers/charm-zookeeper-k8s/docs/thoughts.md

 On the Charmstore this was possible with the `charm` snap.
 On the Charmhub the possibility to provide a link to GitHub isn't implemented yet.
 Confirmed with the Web team.

+##### Reactive vs. Operator warning

+Even if the charm is made with the Operator framework, the Web UI still shows

+> While many Reactive Framework charms work on machines today, it’s recommended
+> to create new charms with the Operator Framework.

+`jkfran` had to fix it manually for me.

 ## Discourse